 Front-line staff wages are, on average, $19.70 for direct service workers and $24.92 for case managers/advocates—significantly lower than King County’s Median Hourly Income of $40.48, and insufficient compared to the cost of living in our region.
 These positions also experience heavy amounts of secondary trauma, which, combined with low wages, contributes to burnout and turnover as staff leave to find healthier work environments.
 Across the board, service providers report staffing vacancies that impact their ability to provide services.
 In April 2022, based on an informal survey by KCRHA, the five largest homelessness service providers in King County had more than 300 vacant positions.
 The challenges in recruitment and retention and the reduced staff results in less time and limited capacity for data and reporting, training on best practices, ability to care for clients and residents, or collaboration across sectors.

+Successes

+The Homelessness Response System, which KCRHA administers, includes more than 168 hardworking service provider agencies.
+These agencies provide vital services in our community, including shelter, outreach, food, hygiene, and a supportive ear.
+It’s important to recognize and applaud the dedication and effort of our front-line workers throughout the recent global pandemic.
+Under these difficult circumstances, King County homelessness service providers demonstrated innovation, collaboration, resourcefulness, generosity, and care.

+Opportunities

 Changing the homelessness system begins with investing in, stabilizing, and supporting the people on the frontlines.
 Contracts with higher wage allowances and benefits packages, as well as accessible training on trauma-informed care and person-centered services, will strengthen the system from within and improve care for everyone in the community.

+Our vision for this level is that:

+Every service provider can adequately hire and retain trained staff that can carry out best practices when serving clients.